Pair pleads not guilty in Confederate statue vandalism

 BENTONVILLE, Ark.
-(KFTA) — Two people who were arrested in connection with the vandalism of the Confederate statue in the Bentonville square pleaded not guilty.
+(KWNA) — Two people who were arrested in connection with the vandalism of the Confederate statue in the Bentonville square pleaded not guilty.

 Jeremy Ordaz, 41, of Bella Vista and Laura Hammarstrom, 45, of Bentonville were each charged with felony criminal mischief relating back to an incident in the square on September 22nd.